OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 Este documento também está disponível em [português](https://openbanking-brasil.github.io/specs-seguranca/open-banking-brasil-financial-api-1_ID3-ptbr.html)

-The Open Banking Brasil Initial Structure is responsible for creating standards and specifications necessary to meet the requirements and obligations of the Brasil Open Banking Legislation as originally outlined by the [Brasil Central Bank](https://www.bcb.gov.br/content/config/Documents/BCB_Open_Banking_Communique-April-2019.pdf).
+The Open Finance Brasil Initial Structure is responsible for creating standards and specifications necessary to meet the requirements and obligations of the Brasil Open Finance Legislation as originally outlined by the [Brasil Central Bank](https://www.bcb.gov.br/content/config/Documents/BCB_Open_Banking_Communique-April-2019.pdf).
 There is a possibility that some of the elements of this document may be the subject to patent rights.
-OBBIS shall not be held responsible for identifying any or all such patent rights.
+OFBIS shall not be held responsible for identifying any or all such patent rights.

-Open Banking Brasil Financial-grade API Security Profile 1.0 consists of the following parts:
+Open Finance Brasil Financial-grade API Security Profile 1.0 consists of the following parts:

-* Open Banking Brasil Financial-grade API Security Profile 1.0
+* Open Finance Brasil Financial-grade API Security Profile 1.0
 * [Open Banking Brasil Dynamic Client Registration Profile 1.0][OBB-FAPI-DCR]

 These parts are intended to be used with [RFC6749], [RFC6750], [RFC7636], [OIDC], [FAPI-1-Baseline] and [FAPI-1-Advanced]

 .# Introduction

-The Open Banking Brasil Financial-grade API is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability which can be applied to APIs in the Brasil Open Banking area that require a higher level of privacy than provided by standard [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced].
-Among other enhancements, this specification addresses privacy considerations identified in [FAPI-1-Advanced] that are relevent in the Open Banking Brasil specifications but have not, so far, been required by other jurisdictions.
+The Open Finance Brasil Financial-grade API is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability which can be applied to APIs in the Brasil Open Finance area that require a higher level of privacy than provided by standard [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced].
+Among other enhancements, this specification addresses privacy considerations identified in [FAPI-1-Advanced] that are relevent in the Open Finance Brasil specifications but have not, so far, been required by other jurisdictions.

-Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced] and want to achieve certification for the Brasil Open Banking programme.
+Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced] and want to achieve certification for the Brasil Open Finance programme.

 .# Notational Conventions